Qatar entry requirements for Bulgaria passport holders

 Frequently asked questions

-You will be denied boarding by the airline and refused entry by Qatari immigration.
-Renew your passport before traveling.
+You'll likely be denied boarding by the airline or refused entry by Qatari immigration.
+Get your passport renewed before you travel — it's not worth the risk.

 Official sources